tiagolb/CSF-old/README.md

 RAMAS
 =====

-RAM Analysis System is an extensible memory forensics analysis tool for linux which is able to capture useful data from instant-messaging and email client applications through the matching of regular expressions.
-Although we employ a general memory data carving approach, we argue that our tool is a valuable asset in a digital forensic investigator's kit, so as to ease the automatic extraction of relevant communication data.
-To the best of our knowledge, this is the only available tool aimed at extracting and building a timeline of the communications taken forth by a given suspect.
+ RAM Analysis System, or simply RAMAS, is an extensible carving utility which aims to ease and automate the process of analysing communication records left behind in physical memory by instant-messaging and email web clients.
+We have developed a forensic framework where the responsibility of creating and updating carving modules for different applications is distributed amongst practitioners.
+RAMAS also provides a way to inspect results, either by the inspection of forensic timelines or by making available a database which can be queried to unveil sophisticated correlations among the recovered evidence.

 Supported Applications
 ----------------------

-As of this moment the supported (of the shelf) applications are the following:
+RAMAS is able to extract communication records from several web-applications, such as:

-* Facebook Chat Messages (and Messenger)
+* Facebook (and Messenger.com) Chat
 * Twitter Direct Messages
-* Skype Web Client
+* Skype Web Clients
 * Roundcube Email Client
-* Pidgin Desktop Client
+* Outlook Email Client

 Usage
 -----